2022 Request for Pilot Study Applications

 Discuss Proposal Fit

-Relevant experts from the OPTICC Center’s I-Lab Core and Research Program Core will review the LOI and, if in scope for OPTICC, we will discuss with the PI the proposed research question, study methods, design, and intended sites.
+After submission of your LOI, you will be invited to meet with relevant experts from the OPTICC Center’s I-Lab Core and Research Program Core to review the LOI and, if in scope for OPTICC, we will discuss the proposed research question, study methods, design, and intended sites.
 These experts will focus first on match-making the PI with a site from the I-Lab, unless a relationship is already established.
 Next, these OPTICC experts will work with the PI to refine the research questions and approach to ensure OPTICC methods are a match.

 Submit Full Application